antmicro-labs/format-detector/README.md

-# Image Resolution and Format Detection
+# Image Resolution and Format Detector

 This script reads in a binary file and tries to determine the best resolution and format for the image.
 It uses edge detection and object detection to determine the best resolution and format.